 DHA (docosahexaenoic acid) is an omega-3 polyunsaturated fat.
 Omega-3s are considered essential fats because your body can’t make them.
 You must consume omega-3s through food or supplements.

 DHA is vital for breastfeeding nutrition because of its role in infant brain, eye, and nervous system development.* Infant formula manufacturers add DHA to their formulas because of its known benefits during the early months of life.

 Foods rich in iodine include iodized salt, seafood, and seaweed.
 The American Thyroid Association recommends that women who are breastfeeding take a supplement with at least 150 mcg of iodine.
-Choose a lactation supplement that helps you meet the recommended intake during breastfeeding of 290 mcg a day.

 Eating a healthful diet, staying well hydrated, and taking a high-quality postnatal vitamin supplement are three excellent nutrition tips for breastfeeding moms.

 It is also essential to take care of yourself by sleeping when you can and staying physically active once your doctor gives you the green light to do so.
 Enjoy this special time with your new baby!

 For more information, follow us on Facebook, Instagram, and Twitter @Theralogix!